Large-scale quantum hybrid solution for linear systems of equations: Results

+~~\\ Solving a general system of linear equations $A\,\Vec{x}=\Vec{b}$ means finding the $N$-dimensional vector $x$ for a given $N\,\times\,N$ matrix $A$ and a vector $\Vec{b}$.
+In this work we solve the linear system using the HHL quantum algorithm\,\cite{Lloyd}.

+This algorithm employs matrix exponentiation $\hat{U}=e^{iA}$, or Hamiltonian simulation, as a preparation step.
+In general, such an exponentiation procedure is a major challenge, however for certain types of matrices this problem has been solved\,\cite{HamSimulation1,HamSimulation2}, with general approaches being presented in Ref.\,\onlinecite{TrotterSuzuki}.
+Here, to focus on the phase estimation part of the quantum algorithm, we consider only particular matrices $A$ for which the Hamiltonian simulation can be efficiently performed.

-Let us briefly discuss the structure of the HHL algorithm, more details can be found in \cite{Lloyd}.
-The HHL algorithm that inverts a $N\,\times\,N$ matrix exploits three groups of qubits: the vector register that consists of $[\log{N}]$ qubits, the $p$-qubit phase register and a single qubit ancilla register -- $n = [\log{N}]+p+1$ qubits in total.
+Let us briefly discuss the structure of the quantum algorithm for linear systems.
+The HHL algorithm that inverts a $N\,\times\,N$ matrix exploits three groups of qubits: the vector register that consists of $[\log{N}]$ qubits, the $p$-qubit phase register, and a single qubit ancilla register, $n = [\log{N}]+p+1$ qubits in total.
 The whole computation, in turn, consists of the QPE algorithm, the ancilla quantum encoding (AQE) part, in which the single ancillary qubit conditionally operates on the state of the phase registers, and the inverse QPE.
-The phase estimation protocol exploits controlled unitary operations $C\hat{U}, C\hat{U}^2, \dots, C\hat{U}^{2^p}$ over phase and vector qubits and the Quantum Fourier Transform afterward in order to process eigenvalues and eigenvectors of the matrix.
-The quantum circuit of the HHL algorithm that utilizes 3 phase registers is depicted on Fig.\,\ref{quantum_circuit}a.
+Here, we omit the quantum amplitude amplification step\,\cite{Lloyd} that improves the complexity in terms of the conditional number, which is fixed.
+The phase estimation protocol exploits controlled unitary operations $C\hat{U}, C\hat{U}^2, \dots, $ $C\hat{U}^{2^{p - 1}}$ over phase and vector qubits and the Quantum Fourier Transform afterward in order to process eigenvalues and eigenvectors of the matrix.
+For instance, the quantum circuit of the HHL algorithm that utilizes 3 phase registers is depicted on Fig.\,\ref{quantum_circuit}a.